Omicron Sagittarii

-ο Sagittarii, Latinized as Omicron Sagittarii, is a single star in the constellation Sagittarius.
+Omicron Sagittarii, also named Alqiladah, is a single star in the constellation Sagittarius.
 It is yellow in hue and visible to the naked eye with an apparent visual magnitude of +3.77.
 The distance to this star is approximately 142 light years based on parallax.
 It is drifting further away from the Sun with a radial velocity of +26 km/s, having come to within 26.33 pc around a million years ago.

+Observation

-This object is position 0.86 degrees north of the ecliptic, so ο Sagittarii can be occulted by the Moon and very rarely by planets.
+This object is positioned 0.86 degrees north of the ecliptic, so ο Sagittarii can be occulted by the Moon and very rarely by planets.
 The last occultation by a planet took place on 24 December 1937, when it was occulted by Mercury.
 It was almost eclipsed by the sun, which occupies a mean, rounded, half of one degree of the sky, on 5 January.
 Thus the star can be viewed the whole night, crossing the sky, in early July.

+Nomenclature

+ο Sagittarii, Latinized as Omicron Sagittarii, is the star's Bayer designation.
+It is occasionally called by the name Manubrium, usually in an astrological context.
+This star is part of the Arabic asterism al-Qilāda (القِلادَة) "the necklace"; the IAU Working Group on Star Names adopted the name Alqiladah for this star on 13 August 2026.